JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ### 3.8 IPA users

 Currently, each VM has a couple of users: rocky, jonatan and Filip.
 These are local Linux-users, and they're not bound to FreeIPA. jonatan and Filip are human users, and we want FreeIPA counterparts.
 It wouldn't fit in the FreeIPA paradigm to have both, so the local Linux users will have to be removed. rocky is a special case, since it's the Rocky Linux cloud-init user, and not tied to any human user.
-System users should preferably not be managed by IPA, so we'll ignore rocky (for now).
+System users should not be managed by IPA, so we'll ignore rocky.

 #### 3.8.1 Remove local users

-In case you have important files owned by these users, either consider migrating the user settings to FreeIPA (UID/GID), or using *chown* later.
+In case you have important files owned by these users, either consider migrating the user ID to the IPA-user, or changing file ownership.

 Delete corresponding Linux-users on all VMs (*remove=yes* deletes user directories):
 ```
 ansible all -b -m user -a "name=jonatan state=absent remove=yes"
 ```

 #### 3.8.2 Add IPA users

 When working with FreeIPA, you can either use its Web UI, or the CLI.
 The *ipa* command will offer the same functionality as the Web UI.
 We'll be using the CLI.